 - Pain that radiates to your lower back and thighs

 Some women also experience nausea, loose stools, headaches and dizziness.

 All of us experience cramps differently due to the numerous factors that affect them—emotional stress, being younger in age, beginning puberty early, frequently smoking, irregular or heavy bleeding during your period, never giving birth and experiencing heavy bleeding can all increase the intensity of our periods.

 So, it isn’t surprising that we experience different types of cramps.
 Some of us have pain in our abdomen, while some feel pain in their hips or lower back.
 A few women even get an upset stomach.
 Basically, we all feel a little bit of pain in different parts of our bodies in various intensities either before or after our period.

 I usually get cramps about five days before I begin my period.
 It’s my not so friendly reminder that my time of the month is on its way.
 However, when I recently told my friend that I get cramps before my period, she said that she had them after?

-Almost 90% of women report they regularly have such painful episodes right before menstruating, but women can experience cramps after.
+Almost 90 percent of women report they regularly have such painful episodes right before menstruating, but women can experience cramps after.
 Why?
 What’s the difference?
 Let’s dive in.

-Cramps Before Our Period are our uterus tightening and relaxing at the same time, which causes us the mild to sharp pains.
+Cramps before your period is the uterus tightening and relaxing at the same time, which causes us the mild to sharp pains.
 While this happens, a chemical called “prostaglandins” is released–this increases the intensity of the contractions.
-Thus, severe cramps are a sign that you prostaglandin levels are too high.
+Thus, severe cramps are a sign that your prostaglandin levels are too high.